-A course twelve weeks in duration is given for physicians who wish to prepare themselves for positions as health officers.
-The work of the first seven weeks consists of lectures, laboratory demonstrations, visits to out-patient departments which deal with conditions of public health importance, conferences on the administration of local health organizations and their relationship to other health agencies, exercises in epidemiology, vital statistics, graphic methods, etc. The work of the last five weeks consists of practical field work under a trained health officer in a county having a full-time health organization.
+Two courses twelve weeks in duration are given for physicians who wish to prepare themselves for positions as health officers.
+The work of the first eight weeks consists of lectures, laboratory and field demonstrations, visits to out-patient departments which deal with conditions of public health importance, conferences on the administration of local health organizations and their relationship to other health agencies, exercises in epidemiology, vital statistics, graphic methods, etc. The work of the last five weeks consists of practical field work under a trained health officer in a county having a full-time health organization.
 Inquiries should be addressed to the Registrar of the Medical School.
+Students who complete the postgraduate course in Public Health will be given credit for one quarter of scholastic work in the School of Hygiene and Public Health of Johns Hopkins University.